Supermarine Sparrow: Sparrow II

 Re-designated the Sparrow II, the aircraft was rebuilt and re-engined with a 32 hp Bristol Cherub III engine.
 It entered the 1926 competition at Lympne as a parasol monoplane.
 Sparrow II was 130 lb heavier and 7 mph slower than its predecessor.

 Sparrow II was outclassed but successfully passed the elimination trials.
-It failed to pass the racing starting line; due to poor weather conditions, it made a force landing near Beachy Head on 12 September 1926, with Biard noticing that loose rivets were likely to cause the wings to fall off.
+It failed to pass the racing starting line; due to poor weather conditions, it made a forced landing near Beachy Head on 12 September 1926, with Biard noticing that loose rivets were likely to cause the wings to fall off.
 Sparrow II was thus eliminated from the competition, which was won by the Hawker Cygnet.
 Sparrow II competed for two other races the following week, but was unplaced in both.
 The Sparrow's participation in the 1926 trials delayed work being done at the time on the Supermarine Seamew.

-Mitchell used Sparrow II to work with the Air Ministry at RAF Worthy Down, fitting the aircraft with his aerofoil designs for other aircraft, and compare the results obtained with those produced using wind tunnel tests.
+Mitchell used Sparrow II to work with the Air Ministry at RAF Worthy Down, fitting the aircraft with his aerofoil designs for other aircraft, and compared the results obtained with those produced using wind tunnel tests.
 The aircraft was then sold to the Halton Aero Club.
 It survived until 1933, when it was scrapped.